Careers in Federal Government

 There are three main avenues through which recent law school graduates seek federal government employment:

 - Honors Programs – Many federal agencies hire new attorneys primarily (and sometimes solely) through an “Honors Program.”
-The most comprehensive resource for post-graduate Honors Program is the Government Honors & Internship Guide published by the University of Arizona's College of Law.
-This Guide provides substantive information including program descriptions, requirements, and application procedures.
+The most comprehensive resource for post-graduate Honors Program is the Government Honors & Internship Handbook published by the University of Arizona's College of Law.
+This Handbook provides substantive information including program descriptions, requirements, and application procedures.
 Annual online subscriptions are available to law schools for distribution to their students and graduates.
 Law students and graduates are advised to contact your career services offices for further information.

-Many of the government organizations that offer honors programs are listed below, with a link to each program and application deadline if available.
+Some of the government organizations that offer honors programs are listed below, with a link to each program and application deadline if available.

 Central Intelligence Agency, Office of the General Counsel